trebisky/orangepi/README.md

 without warnings with new gnu cross compile tools.
 Also my tftp boot setup on the Orange Pi PC was loading to 0x4000_0000 and some of the old demos linked for 0x4200_000.
-I needed to change the demos to link for the same address they load to.
+I needed to change many of the demos to link to the 0x4000_0000 address.

-If you want to follow my work in order, take them like this.
-For the H3 (Orange Pi PC):
+This first group of demos have no assembly language startup file.
+The first two link to address zero and rely on the compiler producing position independent code entirely.

+In order of increasing complexity (and more or less the order in which I developed them) they are:

 1. hello - just send output to the serial port, no assembly startup.
 1. blink - blink both on board LED's and write to serial port
 2. float - bare metal floating point
 2. print - partition files and add a printf
+5. timer - get a timer running (but not yet interrupting)

+The next demo was added much later after a lot of work had been done in Kyu, pulling debugged modules from the Kyu code base:

+7. inter_kyu - interrupts with timer and GIC with Kyu additions (works)

 The demos below here have not been verified since 2017 so beware.

-3. cores1 - get a second CPU core to fire up (not yet working)
+3. cores1 - get a second CPU core to fire up (not working)
-3. cores2 - another attempt at a second core (not yet working)
+3. cores2 - another attempt at a second core (not working)
-3. cores3 - a simple example that does work, pruned back from Kyu sources
+3. cores3 - a simple example, pruned back from Kyu sources (works)
 3. cores4 - an extension of cores3 with additional experimenting
-5. timer - get a timer running (but not yet interrupting)
-6. inter_ez - set up the GIC so we get timer interrupts (has problems)
+6. inter_ez - set up the GIC so we get timer interrupts (not working)
-7. inter_kyu - interrupts with timer and GIC with Kyu additions (works)

 In 2017, I stopped working on these demos.
 My efforts transitioned to getting Kyu to run on the Orange Pi, with general success.
 Both interrupts and multiple core startup work nicely with Kyu.

-I will probably never get the "inter_ez" demo to work (but you never know).
+I may never get the "inter_ez" demo to work (but you never know).

 Some things here are unfinished (and not working) and are unlikely to get further attention in this context.